zalando/skipper/docs/kubernetes/ingress-controller.md

 release, and there was not a solution that supported frequent changing backends, nor blue-green deployments, nor shadow traffic.
-One other advantage of skipper is, that it is easily extensible, because skipper is build as library, you can easily build fully different use cases like [an image transformation proxy](https://github.com/zalando-stups/skrop).
+One other advantage of skipper is, that it is easily extensible, because skipper is built as library, you can easily build fully different use cases like [an image transformation proxy](https://github.com/zalando-stups/skrop).
 Traefik does not support our current Opentracing provider, nor do they supported traffic splitting when we started